isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-That subset can be compiled with both C and C++ compilers, and when compiled as C++ is better type checked than "pure C."
+That subset can be compiled with both C and C++ compilers, and when compiled as C++ is better type checked than “pure C.”

 ##### Example